-In fact, it’s so normal that there is a day dedicated to stress awareness to help people acknowledge that stress is a part of life.
-The idea is that this day can open doors of communication about stress and coping mechanisms, which can help save numerous lives.
+In fact, it’s so normal that there are books and resources dedicated to helping educate people about everyday stress.
+The idea is that normalizing these discussions can open doors of communication about stress and coping mechanisms, which can help save numerous lives.

-National Stress Awareness Day occurs on the first Wednesday in November.
-Take advantage of this day by listing some of the stressors in your life and coming up with ways to manage your stress.
+One good way to begin taking inventory of your stress risk is by listing some of the stressors in your life and coming up with ways to manage your stress.

 Another way to relieve stress for you and your partner is by having sex.
 The catch-22 is that stress can derail your sex life.